 Medications that may stop the progression of Alzheimer's disease are currently in clinical trials.
+While much remains to be found out, the early news from the large number of ongoing vaccine trials is giving hope that within five to seven years there could be a vaccination therapy that could make a difference in the treatment of Alzheimer's disease.
 For additional information on research and clinical trials please see the resource list on the reverse of this brochure.